unopim/unopim-docs/docs/0.1/plugins/create-plugin.md

 ### Create plugin Directory

-Inside the **`plugins/Webkul`** folder, create a folder with your plugin name.
+Inside the **`packages/Webkul`** folder, create a folder with your plugin name.
 Your structure should look like this:

    ```
-   └── plugins
+   └── packages
        └── Webkul
            └── Example
    ```